utran0612/Remeber-Me-game/README.md

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)

--I would continue working on freezing the buttons when a sequence is being played (or after the player finishes guessing the pattern) to solve the bug.
+- I would continue working on freezing the buttons when a sequence is being played (or after the player finishes guessing the pattern) to solve the bug.

 - I also want to refactor the buttons and image sizes so that whenever a player clicks, the buttons won’t glitch.